MahdiGhafoorian/NLML_HPE/README.md

 ```

-You can evaluate the model following:
+You can evaluate the model running the following command (remember to config params before running):

 ```sh
 python NLML_HPE_Test.py